I’m Nicole Hao, a MEng student in Computer Science at Cornell University. Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 “Education is not a priviledge, it is a human right.”

-As a first-generation college student, I’ve witnessed brilliant young minds being excluded from educational opportunities throughout my life, not because of a lack of potential, but because of systemic limitations.
+As a first-generation college student, I’ve witnessed countless brilliant young minds being excluded from educational opportunities throughout my life, not because of a lack of potential, but because of systemic limitations.

-This is why I am an ardent advocate for educational access.
-I contribute through EdTech and believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.
+I believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.

 Research Projects